Use buttons below to view more information about Petrel - Jay Paris.

 A maxi trailersailer suitable for coastal cruising and offshore passage.

-Modern interpretations of a traditional keel/centerboarder
+Modern interpretation of a traditional keel/centerboarder

-Useful volume of contemporary 28-30’ boats, albeit with 8’ beam
+The same useful volume of contemporary 28-30’ boats, albeit with 8’ beam

 Narrow easily driven hull; seakindly, directionally stable and tolerant of overloading